Friday, October 31, 2014

-West Lancashire Borough Council is advising residents to 'look before you book' for Christmas.
+West Lancashire Borough Council is working with the Food Standards Agency to urge residents to 'look before you book' for Christmas.

 Christmas is a time to enjoy good company and good food without worrying about food poisoning.
 But the truth is, you can’t tell the hygiene standards of a restaurant, pubs, cafes, bars and takeaways by how clean and tidy the staff look or by how busy it is.